awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 The way you enter JSON\-formatted parameters on the command line differs depending on your operating system\.
 Linux, macOS, or Unix and Windows PowerShell use single quotes \('\) to enclose the JSON data structure\.
 Omit the single quotes when using the commands with the Windows command line\.
 For more information, see [Specifying Parameter Values for the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html)\.

-**Example Example: Launch an instance and apply tags to the instance and volume**
+**Example: Launch an instance and apply tags to the instance and volume**
 The following [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command launches an instance and applies a tag with the key **webserver** and the value **production** to the instance\.
 The command also applies a tag with the key **cost\-center** and the value **cc123** to any EBS volume that's created \(in this case, the root volume\)\.

 ```